-The standard thermistor supplied with the TC-36-25 RS232 is the MP-3193.
-Appendix D "Thermistor Styles for TC-36-25 RS232" shows dimensional data on the MP-3193 and other thermistor styles readily available as well as the corresponding temperature-resistance data.
+The standard thermistor supplied with the TC-36-25 RS485 is the MP-3193.
+Appendix C "Thermistor Styles for TC-36-25" shows dimensional data on the MP-3193 and other thermistor styles readily available as well as the corresponding temperature-resistance data (see also www.tetech.com for other thermistors that may be available).
 If you are using the MP-3193, it is recommended that you use thermal grease (such as TE Technology TP-1) between the thermistor and the surface to which it is mounted.

-See also section 2.8 for further details on using thermistors with different resistance-temperature curves than the standard thermistor.
+See also section 2.3 for further details on using thermistors with different resistance-temperature curves than the standard thermistor.

 - 1.3 Connect the thermistor wire leads to terminals JP2-5 and JP2-6.
 The thermistor is non-polarized, so it does not matter which particular lead goes to which terminal.
 (See "Controller Wiring Diagram" for reference.
 The thermistor is indicated in the diagram as the 'primary thermistor'.)
 You can lengthen the wire leads if necessary.
-The gauge of the wire is generally not important since the resistance of the wire is insignificant to the resistance of the thermistor. - 1.4.0 The TC-36-25-RS232 can be used with either one or two separate power supplies, depending primarily on the nominal operating voltage of the TE device.
+The gauge of the wire is generally not important since the resistance of the wire is insignificant to the resistance of the thermistor. - 1.4.0 The TC-36-25-RS485 can be used with either one or two separate power supplies, depending primarily on the nominal operating voltage of the TE device.
 If the maximum TE device input voltage is less than 12 V, then two power supplies must be used with the controller.
 In this case, one power supply is for the TE device, and the other power supply is for the controller itself (the microprocessor and associated electronics).
 Of course, just one power supply can be used for powering both the controller and the TE device provided that the TE device's nominal operating voltage is within (12 to 36) V.

 When using one power supply for powering the controller and the TE device together, the power supply input voltage is passed directly through the controller to the TE device during the "ON" pulse.
-The user should choose an input voltage that is required for the TE device and yet is also is also ≥ 12 V but ≤ 36 V. The controller could be damaged if it is operated outside this range.
+The user should choose an input voltage that is required for the TE device and yet is also $\geq$ 12 V but $\leq$ 36 V. The controller could be damaged if it is operated outside this range.

-When using two power supplies, the controller input power supply voltage must be ≥ 12 V but ≤ 36 V and provide a minimum of 200 mA current.
-The TE device power supply input voltage can be ≥ 0 V but ≤ 36 V, but it should be no greater than the rated input voltage for the TE device.
+When using two power supplies, the controller input power supply voltage must be $\geq 12$ V but $\leq 36$ V and provide a minimum of 200 mA current.
+The TE device power supply input voltage can be $\geq 0$ V but $\leq 36$ V, but it should be no greater than the rated input voltage for the TE device.